Walking Pad Width & Belt Size Guide for Every Height

 Under 5 feet 6 inches

 A belt length of 39 inches or longer works well.
 At this height range, your natural walking stride is typically 22 to 26 inches, which fits comfortably on shorter belt surfaces.
 Most budget walking pads in the 39 to 41-inch range will feel spacious.
-The Citysports Under-Desk Treadmill (15.75x40-inch belt) is a solid choice at this height.
+The UREVO Strol 2E (15x40.2-inch belt) is a current compact example.

 5 feet 6 inches to 6 feet tall